serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 ### Contributors

-This release contains lots of hard work from our awesome community, and wouldn't have been possible without passionate people who decided to spend their time contributing to make Serverless better.
+This release contains lots of hard work from our beloved community, and wouldn't have been possible without passionate people who decided to spend their time contributing back to make Serverless better.

-Thank You to all of the contributors who submitted changes for this release:
+Thank you to all of the contributors who submitted changes for this release:

 - Christopher "Chief" Najewicz
 - Hassan Khan